 - Wonder Twin Powers: How Hokuto and Minami summon Ace, after each of their rings shines.
 They don't need to be in actual physical contact; just a hand on a video screen will do!

 - Worf Had the Flu: Father of Ultra, Ace's adoptive father, fights Alien Hipporito and, while doing the best out of everyone to fight him, gets beaten down.
 He then sacrifices himself by tearing out his colour timer (but revives Ace who finishes the job).
 Father of Ultra had actually been weakened due to a combination of things (depending on the source, he either expended too much energy going to Earth top speed or was tired from training Taro).
-Later appearances show that he would otherwise crushed Hipporito without breaking a sweat.
+Later appearances show that he would have otherwise crushed Hipporito without breaking a sweat.